MouYongli/ScrumiX/docker/README.md

 # ScrumiX Docker Deployment Guide

-This guide provides instructions for deploying ScrumiX using Docker in a production environment.
+This guide provides comprehensive instructions for deploying ScrumiX using Docker in both development and production environments.

 ## Prerequisites